Amjad-Khalaf/HyraxDotPlot/README.md

 ## About

 HyraxDotPlot allows you to quickly and easily generate interactive dot plots from a [nucmer alignment](https://github.com/mummer4/mummer), with the options of loading bed files that outline the location of genomic features (presence/absence bed files, e.g. for genes of interest or telomere sequence motifs) as highlighted regions on the dot plot; and as tracks which run parallel to the axes their respective fastas are loaded on (quantitative bed files, e.g. for read depth along the genome).
-You can explore the full potential of HyraxDotPlot by opening the example output file `demo.html` in you browser.
+You can explore the full potential of HyraxDotPlot by opening the example output file `demo.html` in your browser.

 <br>